OdedMous/HMM-POS-Tagger/README.md

 - some more little spelling things, such as if the word has capital first letter or if the word contains $.

 Further thoughts one should check:
-- combaine suffix/prefix of a word with its capital first letter.
+- combaine suffix/prefix with other spelling properties of the word.
 - consider more carefully special symbols like '.' and '-'.
 - consider more carfully numbers ("4th" and "forth" may get the same pseudo-word, but "4-years" not).
 - and more...